Tests Prove Largest Neolithic Circle in Britain was Definitely Human-Made

-New Discovery Appears to Be a Sacred Stone Age Site
+This Appears to Be a Sacred Stone Age Site

-In Internet Archaeology , the researchers wrote that ‘The degree of similarity across the 20 features identified suggests that they could have formed part of a circuit of large pits around Durrington Walls’.
-Based on an analysis of the structure it appears that the newly unearthed monument was a boundary entranceway that guided people to the sacred site at its center.
+In the journal Internet Archaeology , the researchers wrote that ‘The degree of similarity across the 20 features identified suggests that they could have formed part of a circuit of large pits around Durrington Walls’.
+Based on an analysis of the structure it appears that the monument was a boundary entranceway that guided people to the sacred site at its center.
 The circular structure may also have encircled the Neolithic Larkhill causewayed enclosure.

-During subsequent investigations archaeologists concluded that there could have been 10 more shafts and that over 30% of the site may have been lost to modern building projects.
+Archaeologists concluded that there could have been 10 more shafts and that over 30% of the site may have been lost to modern building projects.
 However, there is also evidence that the site may have been ‘maintained through to the Middle Bronze Age ’ the researchers wrote in Internet Archaeology .

 - Stonehenge and Nearby Stone Circles Were Newcomers to Landscape worked by Ice Age hunters